 Although monkeypox (mpox) can spread through respiratory droplets, the droplets typically don’t travel more than a few feet and prolonged face-to-face contact is required.
 Transmission through brief contact, such as walking past an infected person, has not been reported.

 Although monkeypox is a cousin of smallpox, the disease it causes isn’t as severe.
 Most people who have the monkeypox (mpox) virus experience mild flu-like symptoms, such as:

 - Swollen lymph nodes

-Patients usually develop monkeypox symptoms within five to 21 days of exposure.
+Patients usually develop mpox symptoms within five to 21 days of exposure.
 The infection usually lasts between two and four weeks.
 Most people who get monkeypox don’t require hospitalization and recover at home.

 Supply of the monkeypox vaccine, which is approved by the FDA, is currently limited.
 The Los Angeles Department of Public Health is prioritizing first vaccine doses to as many eligible people as possible.
 When supply expands, they will start offering second doses.

 The vaccine is currently only available to men who have sex with men or transgender women who meet the following criteria: